SAP-samples/event-driven-integrations-codejam/exercises/01-events-sap-ecosystem/README.md

     <summary>⇟ Hint 🔦</summary>
     <i>Go to the Business Accelerator Hub and open the Business Partner event specification, in JSON or YAML format.</i>
     </details>
-3. The Business Partner event above, will it be considered an ECTS event or a notification event?
+3. The Business Partner event above, will it be considered a data event or a notification event?

 ## Next